Home Warranty for Smart Home Devices: What's Covered in 2026

 Pros

-• One plan can cover dozens of devices under a single fee
+• One plan covers unlimited devices for a single fee

 Cons